Mo Pop Festival

-The Mo Pop Festival is a music festival in Detroit.
-The festival features both emerging as well as established musicians, and its ambiance has been described as "boutique and niche".
-It showcases indie-rock, pop, and hip-hop music along with local Detroit cuisine and beverages, in addition to endeavoring to bring visitors to the city's riverfront.
-Though smaller in size, Mo Pop has been compared to other musical festivals such as Bonnaroo, Coachella, Lollapalooza, and Pitchfork.
-It has also drawn comparisons to other festivals held in the city, namely the Detroit Jazz Festival and Movement Electronic Music Festival.
+The Mo Pop Festival was a music festival in Detroit.
+The festival featured both emerging as well as established musicians, and its ambiance has been described as "boutique and niche".
+It showcased indie-rock, pop, and hip-hop music along with local Detroit cuisine and beverages, in addition to endeavoring to bring visitors to the city's riverfront.
+Though smaller in size, Mo Pop had been compared to other musical festivals such as Bonnaroo, Coachella, Lollapalooza, and Pitchfork.
+It had also drawn comparisons to other festivals held in the city, namely the Detroit Jazz Festival and Movement Electronic Music Festival.

-No event will be held in 2020 as the COVID-19 pandemic is to blame; the 8th is deferred to 2021.
+No event was held in 2020 or 2021 due to the COVID-19 pandemic; the 8th edition of the fest was deferred to 2022.
+In February 2023, festival organizers announced a "hiatus from the annual outdoor festival model", pivoting to the name "Mo Pop Presents" and focusing on highlighting concert events in the Metro Detroit area.

 History

 Freedom Hill Amphitheatre in Sterling Heights (2013–2014)

 The inaugural 2013 Mo Pop Festival was held on a single day at the Freedom Hill Amphitheatre in suburban Sterling Heights.
 It featured performances by Andrew Bird, Capital Cities, Jamaican Queens, JR JR, Manchester Orchestra, The Mowgli's, Old Crow Medicine Show, Edward Sharpe and the Magnetic Zeros, Walk off the Earth, and Wild Belle.
 The 2014 festival, also held at Freedom Hill, staggered set times to allow attendees to watch all musical acts, and it featured performances by City and Colour, Cold War Kids, Flint Eastwood, J Roddy Walston and the Business, Lord Huron, Tokyo Police Club, and Young the Giant.
 Both the 2013 and 2014 festivals were attended by approximately 7,500 people.
 After the 2014 festival, Mo Pop looked to move to Detroit due to both its location and to enable further growth, according to festival co-producer Jason Rogalewski.